nmustakim/English-Bangla-Dictionary-SQLite/README.md

 ---

 ## Overview
-E2B Dictionary is a comprehensive English dictionary application built with Flutter, designed to help users expand their vocabulary through an intuitive and visually appealing interface.
+E2B Dictionary is a  English-Bangla dictionary application built with Flutter, designed to help users expand their vocabulary through an intuitive and visually appealing interface.
-The app follows industry-standard **MVVM architecture** and implements **clean code principles**, making it maintainable and scalable.
+The app follows **MVVM architecture** and implements **clean code principles**, making it maintainable and scalable.

 ---